 - Launch a copied URL directly (

-- Switch to a running application searched by its name
+- Switch to a running application by name

-- Associate a keyword to a specific item
+- Naturally associate a keyword to a specific item

 - Machine-specific and/or user-specific configuration